-- fighting; - smoking; - using matches or lighters; - carrying dangerous items (e.g. knives etc.); - pushing other passengers out of the doors or windows; - deliberately interfering with the driving controls, emergency exits or switches; - destruction of bus operator property (e.g. breaking windows, slashing seats and seat belts); or - physically attacking students or the driver.
+- fighting; - smoking (includes e-cigarettes and vape products); - using matches or lighters; - carrying dangerous items (e.g. knives etc.); - pushing other passengers out of the doors or windows-; - deliberately interfering with the driving controls, emergency exits or switches; - destruction of bus operator property (e.g. breaking windows, slashing seats and seat belts); or - physically attacking students or the driver.

-Result - Such behaviour will result in an immediate 20 school day bus travel ban (with no warnings) while decisions are made by the bus operator about the duration of a longer term ban which may lead to the permanent refusal of travel privileges, or possible civil or police action.
+Such behaviour will result in an immediate 20 school day bus travel ban (with no warnings) while decisions are made by the bus operator about the duration of a longer term ban which may lead to the permanent refusal of travel privileges, or possible civil or police action.